 There Is Bug Spray For Them.

 Considering my recent dilemma with my story and with Atlas getting these huge welts all over here, I had to look and see if there was bug spray for dogs.
-I decided to just make a trek to the pet store and see what they had in stock.
+Deciding to just make a trek to the pet store and see what they had in stock.

-I went to Pet Smart here in town and just started asking questions, “Is there a bug spray for dogs, or should I use a children’s bug spray instead?”
+Stopping at Pet Smart here in town, I asked questions, “Is there a bug spray for dogs, or should I use a children’s bug spray instead?”
 I was thankful when the guy said there is a mosquito spray they make for dogs, and he showed me the way.